mkht/PSOpenAI/Docs/Start-ThreadRun.md

 ```

 ### -MaxRetryCount
-Number between `0` and `100`.
+Number between 0 and 100.
 Specifies the maximum number of retries if the request fails.
-The default value is `0` (No retry).
+The default value is 0 (No retry).
-Note : Retries will only be performed if the request fails with a `429 (Rate limit reached)` or `5xx (Server side errors)` error.
+Note : Retries will only be performed if the request fails with a 429 (Rate limit reached) or 5xx (Server side errors) error.
 Other errors (e.g., authentication failure) will not be performed.

 ```yaml
 Type: Int32